Summer Safety with Water Babies

 8 Top Tips for Summer Safety

-Safeguarding your babies and children from poolside to beach this holiday season with Aquatics Director at Water Babies, Hannah Smith
+Safeguarding your babies and children from poolside to beach this holiday season with Aquatics Director at Water Babies, Aine Halton-Hanley

 With the summer holidays fast approaching, Water Babies, the world’s largest baby swim school, shares eight tips on how best to ensure water safety for babies and children.
 Whether you are setting up a paddling pool in your garden, planning a family day out at the beach, or a fun trip to the swimming pool, Water Babies has water safety covered for parents.